Lawrence908/AstrID/docker-setup.md

 - API service automatically reloads on code changes
 - Source code is mounted as volumes for instant updates
 - Logs are persisted to `./logs/` directory

+### Unified Dashboard
+- **Organizr** provides a single interface for all services
+- No more managing multiple browser tabs
+- Easy access to all service URLs and status
+- Customizable dashboard with service grouping

 ### Health Monitoring
 - All services have health checks with proper start periods